aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There's no angry way to say bubbles.
+> 🥠 Don’t behave with cold manners.